Populus alba: Americas

 White poplar was first introduced to North America in 1748 and has a long history in cultivation.
-It is now found in 43 states throughout the contiguous U.S. It has come to be considered weedy or invasive; it has been banned in Connecticut and is the most common introduced tree species on Cape Breton Island.
+It is now found in 43 states throughout the contiguous US.
+It has come to be considered weedy or invasive; it has been banned in Connecticut and is the most common introduced tree species on Cape Breton Island.

 In US intensive forest management, it is being replaced by various Populus sect.
 Aigeiros hybrids.
 The wood is soft, and used for cellulose and to make cheap boxes.

-It also grows in the temperate zones of South America.
-Mainly in Chile, Argentina and Uruguay A conical cultivar from Turkestan, Populus alba 'Pyramidalis' (Bolle's poplar; syn.
+It also grows in the temperate zones of South America, mainly in Chile, Argentina and Uruguay.
+A conical cultivar from Turkestan, Populus alba 'Pyramidalis' (Bolle's poplar; syn.
 P. bolleana) is sometimes planted in parks.

 History

 An Old English name abele, now not used, is derived from the Latin albellus, white, by way of Old French aubel and Low German name abeel.

-Leuce/Leuka, the "White Poplar"; Leuce or Leuka (Ancient Greek: Λεύκη) ("White" or specifically "White Poplar") was the most beautiful of the nymphs and an Oceanid, a daughter of Oceanus.
+Leuce/Leuka, the "White Poplar"; Leuce or Leuka (Λεύκη) ("White" or specifically "White Poplar") was the most beautiful of the nymphs and an Oceanid, a daughter of Oceanus.
 Hades fell in love with her and abducted her to the underworld.
 She lived out the span of her life in his realm, and when she died, the god sought consolation by creating a suitable memorial of their love: In the Elysian Fields, where the pious spend their afterlives, he brought forth a white tree into existence from her body, which became sacred for him from that moment on.
-In Ancient Greco-Roman mythology, it is a symbol of a peaceful afterlife and a memory of those we love who have died, and in the language of flowers, its meaning is "time".
+In Ancient Greco-Roman mythology, it is a symbol of a peaceful afterlife and a memory of those we love who have died.
 Herakles crowned himself with this tree to celebrate his return from the underworld.

 According to ancient Roman mythology, the white poplar was consecrated to Hercules because he destroyed Cacus in a cavern adjoining the Aventine Hill, which was covered with these trees; in the moment of his triumph, he bound his brows with a branch of white poplar as a token of his victory.
 Persons offering sacrifices to Hercules were always crowned with branches of this tree, and all who had gloriously conquered their enemies in battle wore garlands of it, in imitation of Hercules.
 Homer in Iliad compares the fall of Simoisius when killed by Ajax to that of a poplar.